Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/ApplyScheduledMapUpdates/README.md

 ## Additional information

 **Note:** preplanned areas using the Scheduled Updates workflow are read-only.
-For preplanned areas that can be edited on the end-user device, see [Take a map offline - preplanned](https://developers.arcgis.com/qt/latest/cpp/guide/take-map-offline-preplanned.htm).
+For preplanned areas that can be edited on the end-user device, see the [Download a preplanned map area](https://developers.arcgis.com/qt/cpp/sample-code/download-a-preplanned-map-area/) sample.
+For more information about offline workflows, see [Offline](https://developers.arcgis.com/documentation/mapping-apis-and-location-services/offline/) in the *ArcGIS Developers* guide

 ## Tags

-offline, preplanned, pre-planned, synchronize, update
+offline, pre-planned, preplanned, synchronize, update